 Mewing is a technique that involves placing the tongue on the roof of the mouth and swallowing in a way that promotes correct alignment of the teeth and jaw.
 By practicing mewing regularly, individuals with tongue thrust can train their tongue to stay in the correct position and improve their speech and swallowing.

-For more information on mewing, you can check out this article on what is mewing and is mewing real.
+For more information on mewing, you can check out this article on how to mew and mewing before and after.

 Some may consider speech-language pathologists to deal only with speech impediments.
 Yet they can be very helpful when treating tongue thrust.
 The specialists offer exercises to promote correct tongue posture and swallowing patterns.
 Also, if there are any articulation issues, they can be addressed with adequate regular exercises.
 Speech therapy is also aimed to eliminate habits like thumb sucking.